Rafael Pérez (baseball): Cleveland Indians

+On April 20, 2006, Pérez was recalled by Cleveland when Matt Miller was placed on the disabled list.
+He made his MLB debut that day against the Baltimore Orioles, pitching one inning and striking out two.
+Pérez made 18 appearances with Cleveland in 2006, posting a 4.38 ERA.

 Pérez was not expected to be a major part of the Indians' major league club in 2007, but he surprised the Indians organization after he was called up from the team's Triple-A affiliate, the Buffalo Bisons, on May 28.
 Pérez was initially slated for long relief, but after he demonstrated his ability to pitch in tight situations, he was inserted into a setup role alongside right-handed reliever Rafael Betancourt.
 The two setup men were nicknamed Raffy Left and Raffy Right by local Indians fans.
 Pérez, with his hard fastball and tight slider, quickly became one of the most dominant relievers in the league.
-In 2007, Pérez posted a sparkling 1.78 ERA, over 602/3 innings pitched in 44 appearances.
+In 2007, Pérez was 1–2 with one save and a sparkling 1.78 ERA over 602/3 innings pitched in 44 appearances.
 He had a WHIP (walks plus hits per inning pitched) of only .923, and held left-handed batters to just a .145 batting average.
 ESPN analyst Peter Gammons called him "arguably the best left-handed reliever on the planet."

+In the 2007 postseason, Pérez was excellent in the 2007 American League Division Series against the New York Yankees, going 1–0 with a 1.50 ERA in three games.
+He threw six innings, allowing one earned run and striking out six.
+However, in the 2007 American League Championship Series, Pérez faltered, posting a 45.00 ERA in three games, with eight runs (five earned) allowed in one inning.
+The Indians went on to lose the series in seven games to the Boston Red Sox.